OriginVault/originvault-schema-registry/v1/did_method_specification.md

 ---

 ## 6. Security and Privacy Considerations
-- Quantum-safe cryptography is used for authentication.
-- Blockchain anchoring ensures immutability and tamper-proof updates.
+- **IPFS Anchoring**: The initial creation state is stored immutably in IPFS, signed by the DID controller.
+- **Dynamic Updates**: Ceramic manages updates with blockchain anchoring to ensure tamper-proof operations.
+- **Quantum-Safe Cryptography**: Ensures authentication and key agreements are resistant to future quantum threats.
-- The DID controller has full access control, including revocation and deactivation.
+- **Access Control**: The DID controller has full authority over updates, revocation, and deactivation.

 ---

 ## 7. Infrastructure
-- **Blockchain**: Polygon mainnet anchors all DID operations.
-- **Storage**: Metadata is stored in Ceramic.
+- **IPFS**: Stores the initial DID creation record, including the Ceramic document CID and signature.
+- **Ceramic**: Manages mutable DID document updates with versioning.
+- **Blockchain**: Anchors the IPFS CID and Ceramic updates for auditability.
 - **Namespace Service**: Extends functionality with custom schemas (e.g., `mark`, `token`).

 ---